EVA Report – December 22nd

 Summary of internet: Nothing to report.

 Summary of any observatory issues: Musk Solar observatory – Nominal.
-Robotic Observatory – Nothing to report.
+RObotic Observatory – In use at 17:06

-Summary of health and safety issues: We received now one smoke detector for the Musk Observatory.
+Summary of health and safety issues: The provided smoke detector has been installed.

 Thank you!!!